 On receipt of a complaint or report of harassment, an investigation will be conducted and, when appropriate, sanctions and corrective measures will be taken in accordance with applicable college disciplinary options.
 All investigations will be conducted as discretely as is practicable.
 Individuals making good faith allegations of harassment and those participating in such investigations will not be subjected to retaliation.

-Bias-related policies are currently being developed at Simpson College, and a draft of this policy can be found here: http://simpson.edu/student-life/bias/.
+Bias-related behavior may contain elements of harassment.
+For more information concerning situations related to bias focused on personal identities, please visit here: http://simpson.edu/student-life/bias/.
 You may use the Incident Report via Security’s website to report an incident of bias.
-The report will be direct to the Dean of Students, and they will follow-up with you regarding the situation.
+The report will be directed to the Dean of Students, and they will follow-up with you regarding the situation.

 Simpson College, in accordance with the state of Iowa’s anti-hazing law, defines hazing as any act or action taken, however communicated, involving or resulting in abusive physical contact or mental harassment of a member or prospective member, whether on or off the organization premises, campus, or place where chapters or prospective members meet, designed to, or the result of which is to produce excessive mental or physical discomfort, embarrassment or harassment.
 Furthermore, hazing is also defined as any action or situation that involves ridicule, any form of verbal or physical harassment or abuse, engaging in public stunts, morally degrading or humiliating behavior of games, food/sleep deprivation, food/alcohol/drug consumption, and threatening in any manner or form for the purpose of cajoling individuals into secrecy in regard to breaches of this statement.
 Excessive demands on a student’s time so as to interfere with academic performance are also prohibited.